mantczakaus/ont_amplicon/README.md

 - The peq_test runs two samples provided by PEQ (ONT141 and ONT142).
 A small NCBI blast database and COI database have been derived to speed up the analysis run in test mode.

-To use the tests, change directory to the ont_amplicon github repository and run the following command for the MTDT test:
+To use the tests, change directory to the ont_amplicon GitHub repository and run the following command for the MTDT test:
   ```
   nextflow run main.nf -profile singularity,mtdt_test -resume -params-file params/params_mtdt_test.yml
   ```